 20 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-21 On the date as at which this reprint was prepared, the Native Title (State Provisions) Act 1999 s.
+21 On the date as at which this compilation was prepared, the Native Title (State Provisions) Act 1999 s.
 7.3, which gives effect to Sch.
 2, had not come into operation.
 It reads as follows:

 7.3.
 Consequential amendments